The objectives of the Society are:

 Any action required or permitted to be taken at any meeting of the Council, or at any committee thereof, may be taken without a meeting if a majority of the members of the Council or Committee consent thereto by one or more written instruments submitted to the Society’s Secretary-Treasurer provided written notice of the proposed action has been given all members of the Council or the Committee, as the case may be.

-The Officers of the Society shall consist of a President, President-Elect, Secretary-Treasurer and 5 Councilors, all of whom must be Full Members in good standing throughout the duration of their term on Council.
-One of the Councilors will be a representative of the International Registry of Hand and Composite Tissue Transplantation (IRHCTT).
+The Officers of the Society shall consist of a President, President-Elect, Secretary-Treasurer and up to eight (8) Councilors and a ninth Councilor representing the International Registry of Hand and Composite Tissue Transplantation all of whom must be Full Members in good standing throughout the duration of their term on Council.
 In addition, the retiring President will remain as a voting member for a further 2 years after retirement and serve as the Immediate Past President.
 The Council members shall be elected by the Membership as prescribed in Article 7, Section 1 of these bylaws.

 The President of the Council shall be the chief executive officer of the Society and shall be elected for two years.
 Subject to the directions of the Council, he/she shall have and exercise direct charge of and general supervision over the business and affairs of the Society and shall perform all duties incident to the office of a president of a corporation, and such other duties as from time to time may be assigned to him/her by the Council.